Changing from casual to full-time or part-time employment (casual conversion)

 - New employee choice pathway

-- Making a notification
+- Making a notice

-- Responding to a notification
+- Responding to a notice

 - Transitional arrangements

-- Disputes about casual conversion
+- Disputes about casual changes

 - Protections at work